meangrape/fdb-wiki/FoundationDB-Trace-Metrics-Definitions.md

 FoundationDB outputs various messages to `/var/log/foundationdb`.
-While some of these such may be self-explanatory, others are hard to decipher.
+While some of these may be self-explanatory, others are hard to decipher.
 This page is a full listing of all metrics (as of v6.2.15 20566f2ff06a7e822b30e8cfd91090fbd863a393) and their definitions.

 **Initially these will be blank.
 If you come here to find a metric definition and do not find it -- please update the page when you do!**